 The SVP Program has developed partnerships with community organizations, schools, and universities to implement a primary prevention program called Green Dot.

 Green Dot is a violence prevention strategy that uses the power of peer and cultural influences to create social change by engaging community members in positive behaviors that establish intolerance of violence, for example, pulling a friend out of a high-risk situation.
-Currently, there are ten Green Dot programs in Idaho:
+There are several Green Dot programs throughout Idaho:

 For more information about Green Dot, visit www.livethegreendot.com